CASTELO ARCHAEOLOGICAL PROJECT

 Archaeological Illustration & Recording

-Equally important to excavation is the recording of findings while in the field.
-Students will be taught how to record features and stratigraphic contexts, taking levels and drawing these contexts a part of this process.
-Interested students will have the opportunity to learn about archaeological illustration.
+Equally important to excavation is the recording of data while in the field.
+Students will be taught how to draw stratigraphic contexts and take elevations with a dumpy level.
+Students will also learn how to fill out context sheets.

 Picture